Foods and Gifts on Your Gift Basket Shopping List

 When I was growing up, Cheerios was my cereal choice.
 If someone requests Cheerios today, you must ask which flavor is their favorite because the original batch may not be what they want.

 The same is true when you shop for gift basket foods and gifts.
 You must know what people enjoy before you buy.
+Making incorrect choices too many times results in wasted product and money, too.

 The Gift Basket Design Book provides lots of visuals that show you, in color detail, which types of foods and gifts pair well together in baskets and containers.